 Deadline Type: Rolling

-Join PIARA and the University of Minnesota in the spectacular Andean highlands of Peru!
-We offer an exciting field school course, Analytical Methods in Archaeology, where students focus their studies on a particular analytical specialty in addition to gaining experience in fundamental field and laboratory skills.
-In 2019, students will excavate an early prehistoric temple mound, tombs, and other ritual spaces at Hualcayán, then focus their studies on one of the following methodological concentrations: Bioarchaeology or Artifact Analysis.
+Join PIARA in the spectacular Andean highlands of Peru!
+We offer an exciting field school course, Analytical Methods in Bioarchaeology and Archaeology, where students focus their studies on a particular analytical specialty in addition to gaining experience in fundamental laboratory skills.
+In 2020, students will analyze human remains and/or artifacts excavated from prehistoric tombs and a monumental temple complex at Hualcayán.
+Students will focus their studies on one of the following methodological concentrations: Bioarchaeology or Artifact Analysis.
 Students will also participate in supplementary Geographic Information Systems (GIS) and 3D Photogrammetry training.
-Students who participate in the field school will thus not only learn the essential skills required of field archaeologists (mapping, excavation, artifact processing, etc.), but also gain exposure to a range of specialized methods that are shaping innovations in the field today.
+Students who participate in the field school will thus not only learn the essential skills required of bioarchaeologists and archaeologists (mapping, curation, artifact processing, osteology, etc.), but also gain exposure to a range of specialized methods that are shaping innovations in the field today.
 During the field school, participants will live and work in the rural, bilingual Quechua/Spanish-speaking community of Hualcayán (highland Ancash, Peru), as well as travel to important archaeological sites and museums in three cities and visit stunning natural features likes high altitude lagoons.